lyndseybrowning/boggle-solver/README.md

-JavaScript implementation of Boggle Solver.
+Boggle Solver written in JavaScript.